berkeley-stat243/stat243-fall-2023/units/unit1-intro.md

     ```

 More information is available in the [tutorial on the basics of using
-Git](https://github.com/berkeley-scf/tutorial-git-basics), as well as lots
+Git](https://htmlpreview.github.io/?https://github.com/berkeley-scf/tutorial-git-basics/blob/master/git-intro.html), as well as lots
 of information/tutorials online.
 We'll see a lot more about Git in Section sessions, where you'll learn to set up
 a repository, make changes to repositories and work with local and
 remote versons of the repository.
 In particular, you'll have a chance to
 work through the tutorial and practice with
 Git in the first section/lab (September 2).
 During the course, you'll make use of Git for submitting problem sets and for doing the final project.
-I recommend
-you practice using it more generally while preparing your problem set
+You should practice using it more generally while preparing your problem set
-solutions.
+solutions, and you'll need to use it extensively for the final group project.

 # Parts of a computer